Healthcare CRM Data Enrichment: How to Fix Your Aging Provider Records

 Practice Consolidation

 The healthcare industry is consolidating at an unprecedented rate.
 DSOs (Dental Service Organizations) have acquired over 10% of all US dental practices.
 Private equity firms are rolling up dermatology, ophthalmology, orthopedics, and primary care.
-Hospital systems continue to acquire independent practices.
+Hospital systems acquire independent practices.

 When a practice gets acquired, everything changes.
 The decision-maker is different.
 The purchasing process is different.
 The practice name and branding may change.
 Phone numbers and addresses can change.
 A record that said "Dr. Martinez, Owner, Smile Dental" now needs to say "Smile Dental, a Heartland Dental practice, managed by regional VP Sarah Kim."
 That's a completely different sales conversation, and most CRMs don't capture the transition.